stevesunKyo/udacity_cpp/Capstone-Snake-Game/README.md

-# CPPND: Capstone Snake Game
+# CPPND: Capstone Snake Game Example

-This project is the capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.
-This project is based on the starter code from the udacity starter repo, a triditional snake game.

 <img src="snake_game.gif"/>

+The Capstone Project gives you a chance to integrate what you've learned throughout this program.
+This project will become an important part of your portfolio to share with current and future colleagues and employers.

+In this project, you can build your own C++ application or extend this Snake game, following the principles you have learned throughout this Nanodegree Program.
+This project will demonstrate that you can independently create applications using a wide range of C++ features.

 ## New Features

-(1) one food were regularly generated each second, until the food on the board reach the maximum food number(initial value is 30).
+(1) one food were regularly generated each second, until the food on the board reach the maximum food number(initial value is 10).
-   Five foods will be generated when there are no foods on the board.
-(2) instead of 1 snake in the ordinary game, there are 1 player snake and 1 AI snakes chasing for food automatically by using A* search algorithm.
-(3) AI snake will choose a food as target randomly.
-After target food was eaten, AI will choose another target.
+(2) there are two special foods on the playground. one green food that will get 5 points instead of one points in normal food.
+However, it will set the speed of snake to half. one green food that will have 50% probability to double the score and greatly increase the speed of snake, 50% probability to half the score and half the speed. special foods are not restricted by amount of normal food, and special food will be generated automatically after being eated.
+(3) Player can input his or her name in the console before start the game.
+(4) name of player will be recorded in record.txt after the game terminate.

 ## Rubic Points addressed
 1. The project demonstrates an understanding of C++ functions and control structures.
+  The project code is clearly organized into functions.
+2. The project accepts user input and processes the input.
+Player was required to input their name before entering the game.
-2. The project reads data from a file and process the data, or the program writes data to a file. the player can type his or her name at the beginning, and a txt file will be created to record the player score.(and scores of AI, of course)
+3. The program writes data to a file. the player can type his or her name at the beginning, and a txt file will be created to record the player score.
-3. The project uses Object Oriented Programming techniques. all functions were created in classes.
+4. The project uses Object Oriented Programming techniques. all functions were created in classes.
-4. Classes abstract implementation details from their interfaces.
-There are comments to describe functions of class member functions.
+5. Classes abstract implementation details from their interfaces.
+All class member functions document their effects, either through function names, comments, or formal documentation.
-5. Classes use appropriate access specifiers for class members.
+6. Classes use appropriate access specifiers for class members.
+All class data members are explicitly specified as public, protected, or private.
-6. The project makes use of references in function declarations. the function "void Renderer::Render" in renderer.cpp and Asearch::expand in "snake.cpp" use pass-by-reference.

 ## Dependencies for Running Locally